nebulae-tpm/ms-devices/README.md

 # Devices MicroService
 The general purpose of this service is to listen, store and show the general information of devices reported by the microservice [ms-device-report](https://github.com/nebulae-tpm/ms-devices-report).
 This process is handle by three subprocess:
- * device backend: listen to incoming reports from [ms-device-report](https://github.com/nebulae-tpm/ms-devices-report) throught the [PubSub](https://cloud.google.com/pubsub/docs/apis) PubSub Topic, then format and store the data in the materialized view then then publish this data to device api.
+ * device backend: listen to incoming reports from [ms-device-report](https://github.com/nebulae-tpm/ms-devices-report) throught the [PubSub](https://cloud.google.com/pubsub/docs/apis) Topic, then format and store the data in the materialized view then then publish this data to device api.
  * device api: this service is a bridge between the backend and the frontend, this api use the [Apollo Graphql api](https://www.apollographql.com/docs/apollo-server/), here is hosted the Queries and the subscribtions consumed by the frontend.

  * device frontend: show the stored info of devices using a client-side aplication based on